hmightypirate/guided-backprop-chainerrl/README.md

 ```

 Training could take a lot of time.
-Some games could produce good results after a few hours or just a day of training in commodity hardware (cpu).
+Some games could produce good results after a few hours or just a day of training in commodity hardware (e.g. 8 threads in cpu).

 ## Testing: